KirubhasanM-Developer/About-Me/README.md

-👋 Hi, I’m @KirubhasanM-Developer
+👋 Hi, I’m Kirubhasan M.
-👀 I’m interested in web development, competitive programming, and current technology trends.
+👀 I’m interested in web development, competitive programming, and exploring technology trends.
-🌱 I’m currently learning full-stack web development, with a focus on Java, HTML, CSS, JavaScript, and SQL.
+🌱 I’m currently a final-year B.Tech. student in Information Technology at V.S.B.
+Engineering College, Karur.
+My focus areas are full-stack web development, including Java, HTML, CSS, JavaScript, SQL, OOP, Data Structures, and DBMS.
-💞️ I’m looking to collaborate on e-commerce website development and quiz applications.
+💼 I’ve completed a web development internship at Inter Deccan Solutions, where I developed web applications, and I’ve worked on projects like an e-commerce website and an interactive quiz application.
+💡 I have completed certifications through NPTEL in Database Management Systems and Programming in C and presented research on Child Monitoring Systems using IoT and AI Applications at technical events.
-📫 How to reach me: [kirubhasanmurugesan@gmail.com](mailto:kirubhasanmurugesan@gmail.com)
+📫 How to reach me: kirubhasanmurugesan@gmail.com
 😄 Pronouns: He/Him
-⚡ Fun fact: I enjoy solving problems on LeetCode and have achieved senior-level proficiency in typewriting for Tamil and English!
+⚡ Fun fact: I enjoy solving LeetCode problems and am proficient in typewriting in both Tamil and English!